Last updated February 5th, 2023

 3. Puerto de la Cruz – Masca – La Orotava

-It is an extended version of Route 2 that takes you through the Teno Rural Park and the most beautiful village of the island – Masca that is settled in the very mountainous location.
+It is an extended version of the previous Route #2.
+It takes you through Teno Rural Park and the most beautiful village on the island Masca.

-The scenery on the Masca viewpoint is absolutely stunning.
-Down below, you will see a Masca village, hidden between gigantic rocks.
+The scenery from the Masca viewpoint is stunning.
+Below you can see a Masca village and gorge that leads to the remote Atlantic coast.
 On the other side, there is a Teide volcano panorama.

 4. Puerto de la Cruz – Teide National Park – La Esperanza

-Starting from ocean altitude level in Puerto de la Cruz, you will have constant ascent for 40 kilometres until you reach Teide National Park.
-The highest route point is at 2300 meters above ocean level near Teide Observatory.
+Starting from the ocean altitude level in Puerto de la Cruz, you will have constant ascent for 40 kilometers until you reach Teide National Park.
+The highest route point is 2300 meters above ocean level near Teide Observatory.

-The first route segment goes in La Orotava valley, which is highly populated.
-The traffic sometimes might be annoying.
-However, I have never experienced any safety issues.
-Drivers respect cyclists and pass over in a safe distance.
+The first route segment goes into La Orotava valley.
+The valley is highly populated therefore the traffic sometimes might be annoying.
+However, I have never experienced any road safety issues.
+Drivers respect cyclists and pass over at a safe distance.

 By entering Teide national park territory, you will immediately notice the differences.
 The landscape completely changes.
-You will be able to enjoy a fascinating view of the La Orotava valley.
-Moving your eyes up, you will see the other Canary islands.
+Glancing down, you can see a spectacular La Orotava valley.
+On the horizon, far away in the ocean, there are visible silhouettes of the rest of the Canary islands.

 After reaching 1800 meters altitude, you will notice significant weather differences.
-Depending on the particular season when you are cycling the weather conditions can be challenging.
-Keep in mind that sometimes the surface in the Teide zone can be covered by snow.
-Moreover, you can expect significantly lower air temperature and cold winds than the towns near the coast.
+Depending on the season, the weather conditions can be challenging.
+Sometimes the surface in the Teide zone can be covered by snow.
+Moreover, you can expect significantly lower air temperatures and cold winds than in the towns near the coast.

-In regards to that, don’t forget to pick up a warmer jacket.
-Probably you won’t need it while climbing, but it will pay off later.
+I recommend not forgetting to pick up a warmer jacket.
+You probably won’t need it while climbing, but it will pay off later.

 5. Puerto de la Cruz – Teide national Park – Santiago del Teide

-Assuming that you have already reached El Portillo crossroad, next, you will enter the crater area edged by a craggy rim known as La Caldera de las Cañadas.
-It is full of impressive rocky structures coloured with various shades.
+Assuming that you have already reached El Portillo crossroad (how to get there, check previous routes #2 and #3), you will enter the crater area edged by a craggy rim known as La Caldera de las Cañadas.
+It is full of impressive rocky structures colored with various shades.

-Once you reach the southern part of the crater, you will enter Corona Forestal Natural Park that surrounds the Teide from all sides.
+Once you reach the southern part of the crater, you will enter Corona Forestal Natural Park, which surrounds the Teide from all sides.
 It is the largest natural protected zone in Tenerife.

-Beware for the potholes while descending.
-Some road sections might be lumpy.
+Beware of the potholes while descending.
+Some road sections might be bumpy.